 So, my goal in this clinic is to discover where Qi has become restricted, blocked, and out-of-balance.
-Once we uncover this problem, we will then use certain methods to remove the blockage,
+Once we uncover this problem, we will then use certain methods to remove the blockage, uncover the root cause of your problem(s) and facilitate the free flow of Qi.
 Once this is accomplished, your body now has the capacity to return to a state of balance, and ultimately health and well-being.
 I am here to help you move from a place of pain and discomfort to a place of health and well-being.
 How does that sound?